CarletonComputerScienceSociety/website/content/events/2025-2026/2025-06-29-trail-and-error.md

 background: "images/orientation2018-min.jpeg"
 publishdate: 2025-05-31
 ---

-This event is running every other saturday for the summer, starting on the 29th.
+This event is running every other weekend for the summer, starting on June 29th (weather permitting)
 ### Destination
 **Pink Lake Trail** at **Gatineau Park** via the **Gatineau Shuttle Bus** going from **Pindigen Park** to **Pink Lake**.
 ### Transportation